ExperienceBoat

 Finally, once you're out on the water with everything under control, relax and enjoy.
 Take time to soak in the stunning coastal scenery, dive into the crystal-clear water for a swim and some snorkelling, and explore the coves that dot the coastline.

-Remember, the point isn't to get somewhere quickly — it's to enjoy the journey and create unforgettable memories with your group.
+Remember, the point isn't to get somewhere quickly — it's to enjoy the day at your own pace, with your group and nobody else's schedule.

 No licence?
 No problem.